Robert Keith Englund

-Robert K. Englund (March 29, 1952 - May 24, 2020) was an American Archaeologist and Assyriologist.
+Robert K. Englund (29 March 1952 – 24 May 2020) was an American Archaeologist and Assyriologist.

 Biography

 Robert Keith Englund was born in Bellingham, Washington; attended high school in Yakima, WA; and enrolled in mathematics at the University of Washington in 1970.
-He quit in 1972 to travel the world (supporting himself through jobs such as carpentry), then enrolled at the University of California at Berkeley (1974) where he completed a BA in Near Eastern Studies in 1977.
-After a year of graduate work at the University of Chicago, he transferred to the University of Munich, where he completed his PhD dissertation "Verwaltung und Organisation der Ur III-Fischerei (The Administration and Organization of Ur III Fisheries)" under advisor Dietz Otto Edzard.
+He quit in 1972 to travel the world (supporting himself through jobs such as carpentry), then enrolled at the University of California, Berkeley (1974) where he completed a BA in Near Eastern Studies in 1977.
+After a year of graduate work at the University of Chicago, he transferred to LMU Munich, where he completed his PhD dissertation "Verwaltung und Organisation der Ur III-Fischerei (The Administration and Organization of Ur III Fisheries)" under advisor Dietz Otto Edzard.
 The thesis analyzed accounting in the Ur III period Third Dynasty of Ur in the third millennium BC to provide economics-based insight into the organization of state-dependent workers and supervisors in fisheries.
-After post-doctoral research and teaching at the Free University of Berlin, he began a faculty position at UCLA in 1996.
+After post-doctoral research and teaching at the Free University of Berlin, he began a faculty position at the University of California, Los Angeles, in 1996.
 He retired in 2018 to Guemes Island in Washington State with his wife Klaudia Maria Englund and was active in the Cuneiform Digital Library Initiative (CDLI).
 According to the UCLA department of Near Eastern Languages & Cultures news feed, professor Englund died May 24, 2020, after a long struggle with cancer.
 He was sixty-eight years old.